simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Product lead for the Cloud Storage Product Area in the platform team responsible for the storage and database portfolio that enable R&D teams to safely and effectively build and deploy stateful workloads to serve Spotify customers worldwide.
+        Product lead for the Cloud Storage Product Area in Spotify's platform team responsible for the storage and database portfolio that enable R&D teams to safely and effectively build and deploy stateful workloads to serve Spotify customers worldwide.
 Managed a global team of senior product managers with a relentless focus on developer productivity and happiness while balancing reliability, performance and cost.